-Performance-based funding (or Outcomes-based funding) is a postsecondary finance strategy that links state funding for public colleges and universities with institutional performance.
-169 Unlike traditional funding, which has been based on linking appropriations to enrollment growth, performance-based funding link state appropriations to outcomes that align with the state's goals and priorities.
-170 Performance-based funding has been promoted as a policy option for improving campus productivity and boosting college completion by The Lumina Foundation, Bill and Melinda Gates Foundation, College Board, National Conference of State Legislatures, National Governors Association, and Education Commission of the States.
-171 The main components for performance-based funding are goals, measurements and incentives.
-172 In order to be successful, these three components must be aligned and complementary with each other.
-173 There are three main delivery models that link state funding and campus outcomes: output-based funding, performance contracts, and performance set-asides.174 Output-based systems are funding formulas linking state funding and outputs.175 Performance contracts are negotiated agreements between states and institutions to achieve results.176 Finally, performance set-asides are a separate portion of state funding designed to improve university performance, which may be a bonus fund or a separate portion of a regular state appropriation.
-177
+Performance-based funding (or outcomes-based funding) is a postsecondary finance strategy that links state funding for public colleges and universities with institutional performance.
+167 Unlike traditional funding, which has been based on linking appropriations to enrollment growth, performance-based funding links state appropriations to outcomes that align with the state's goals and priorities.
+168 Performance-based funding has been promoted as a policy option for improving campus productivity and boosting college completion by the Lumina Foundation, Bill and Melinda Gates Foundation, College Board, National Conference of State Legislatures, National Governors Association, and Education Commission of the States.
+169 The main components for performance-based funding are goals, measurements and incentives.
+170 In order to be successful, these three components must be aligned and complementary with each other.
+171

+There are three main delivery models that link state funding and campus outcomes: output-based funding, performance contracts, and performance set-asides.
+172 Output-based systems are funding formulas linking state funding and outputs.
+Performance contracts are negotiated agreements between states and institutions to achieve results.
+Italy, performance set-asides are a separate portion of state funding designed to improve university performance, which may be a bonus fund or a separate portion of a regular state appropriation.
+175